ccloli/e-hentai-db/README.md

 1. `git clone` the repo

 2. Run `npm i --production` in the repo directory to install dependencies
-    - If you want to contribute it in local, use `npm i` directly
+    - If you want to build Web UI, use `npm i` directly, then run `npm run build`, the static Web UI files will be in `/dist` directory

 3. Download `gdata.json` from [E-Hentai Forums](https://forums.e-hentai.org/index.php?s=&showtopic=201268&view=findpost&p=5474857) and place it into the repo directory